Timothy Barry

 In what ways was this opportunity transformative for your teaching?

 This fellowship has created a new sense of cultural awareness in my teaching.
-I had serious questions about my qualifications to share the Navajo story.
-I have always thought that important stories were intended to be shared.
-My time with the Navajo Nation made me aware of the importance of cultural protocols and the protection of sacred practices.
-There is an element of knowledge consent that must be honored.
+At one point in my journey, I had serious questions about my qualifications to share the Navajo story.
+As I have always thought that important stories were intended to be shared, my time with the Navajo Nation made me aware of the importance of cultural protocols and protecting sacred practices.
+There is an element of consent that must be honored when sharing the experiences of others.